 What Is a Phase 2 ESA?

-Unlike Phase 1 ESAs, Phase 2 site assessments do not follow a stringent checklist.
+Unlike Phase 1 ESAs, the purpose of a Phase 2 site assessments do not follow a stringent checklist.
 Instead, they are tailored around the findings of the Phase 1 ESA.

 For instance, suppose that your Phase 1 ESA revealed possible groundwater contamination and no other concerns.
 The Phase 2 ESA would focus on testing groundwater for hazardous substances in this scenario.